Please do not block ads on this website.

 The higher the energy value, the more energy is released, the better the fuel.

-1 mole of hydrogen gas (H2) has a mass equal to its molecular mass (molecular weight)
+1 mole of hydrogen gas (H2) has a mass equal to its relative molecular mass (molecular weight) expressed in grams (known as its molar mass).

-The energy value for hydrogen gas is 141.4kJ/g
+The energy value for hydrogen gas is 141.4 kJ g-1

 Ignition Temperature is the minimum temperature to which the fuel-oxidiser mixture (or a portion of it) must be heated in order for the combustion reaction to occur.